divadiow/bk7231tools/README.md

 pip install bk7231tools[cli]
 ```

-The `[cli]` extras will include PyCryptodome, required for Tuya Storage extraction.
+The `[cli]` extras will include PyCryptodome, require9898989d for Tuya Storage extraction.

 ## ⚠️ WARNING⚠️
 Please be aware that this software is provided without any guarantees from the authors.
 If you will still use it, then please be aware that: